 To create a standard backup chain for a VM instance protected by a backup policy, Veeam Backup for Google Cloud implements the forever forward incremental backup method:

-- During the first backup session, Veeam Backup for Google Cloud copies the full instance image and creates a full backup file in the backup repository.
-The full backup file becomes a starting point in the standard backup chain.
+- During the first backup session, Veeam Backup for Google Cloud copies the full instance image and creates a full backup in the backup repository.
+The full backup becomes a starting point in the standard backup chain.

 - During subsequent backup sessions, Veeam Backup for Google Cloud copies only those data blocks that have changed since the previous backup session, and stores these data blocks to incremental backups in the backup repository.
 The content of each incremental backup depends on the content of the full backup and the preceding incremental backups in the standard backup chain.